- Who is a Cloud Engineer and What Do They do?

 - Choosing the right Cloud services to create and deploy an app depending on the requirements

 - Using Cloud Platforms to migrate complex, multi-tier apps

 - On Cloud Platforms, designing and deploying enterprise-wide scale-able operations

 2. Cloud Developer

 The term makes it apparent that these persons are in charge of coding and application development.
-They are expected to be knowledgeable with cloud architecture best practises.
+They are expected to be knowledgeable about cloud architecture best practises.
 Cloud developers work on cloud-based application development, deployment, and debugging.
 They should be able to:

 - At least one high-level programming language expertise

 - Cloud application development, deployment, and debugging skills